We do not store nor process any Personally Identifiable Information (PII) on this page.

 - Google analytics (in an anonymized form)

 - Cluodflare - to deliver parts of the this page (code formatting and syntac coloring scripts) from a server that is probably nearest to your location

 We do not store your data in any other form than as described in this Section.

 We record your visits to our website using Google Analytics.
-This records what pages you view within our site, how you arrived here and some basic information about your computer, e.g., screen resolution.
+This records what pages you view within our site, how you arrived here and some basic information about your device, e.g., screen resolution.
 This information is anonymous – so we don’t know who you are; we just know that you visited our site.

 Our server stores log data.
 The data are collected automatically from the web browser you use including: browser type, browser versions, and pages within this page (sub-pages) that users are visiting.
 We do not store your IP address.

-The information we collect from analytics and log data helps us understand what parts of the blog are interesting for you and what can we improve.
+The information we collect from analytics and log data helps us understand what parts of the blog are interesting for you and on which topic shall we write more.
 You can learn more about Google Analytics or opt out if you wish.